cloudmesh-community/hid-sp18-705/project-report/report.md

 * list in that in bullet form what they are and what they do

-*I have added the section requested and attempted to detail all functionality*.
+*I have added the section requested and attempted to detail all functionality.*

 ---